 The candidates on this list are the intended Gold Directors from the Gold Member companies who are running for election as Gold Director Selectors.

-Simon is CEO of DreamHost, and Co-founder and Chair of Inktank.
+Simon is CEO of DreamHost, and Co-founder and Director of Inktank.
 Both companies are very actively involved in developing, promoting, and using OpenStack globally.

 Simon has been a Gold Member Director since the Foundation was established in 2012.
 He Chairs the Committee of the Board that provides guidance to companies considering Gold Membership, and is a member of the Compensation Committee and Elections committee.